AUP-CS3051-SP23/CS3051-demos/Bananagrams/README.md

     - pass in the player ID, the game ID, and the tile ID
     - return a list of 3 tiles (tile_id, letter)
   - /getUpdate - return the current game state
-    - pass in the player ID, the game ID, and the player's peel count
+    - pass in the player ID, the game ID
     - return the game state (peel count, bananas).
 If someone has called bananas, return the "winners" player ID so that the client can request the winners board.
   - /bananas - end the game, show the "winners" board
     - pass in the player ID and the game ID